piotr-nwt/Github/fortinet-azure-solutions-main/FortiGate/AzureVirtualWAN/README.md

 #### Azure CLI

 `cd ~/clouddrive/ && wget -qO- https://github.com/40net-cloud/fortinet-azure-solutions/archive/main.tar.gz | tar zxf - && cd ~/clouddrive/fortinet-azure-solutions-main/FortiGate/AzureVirtualWAN/scenario1/ && ./deploy.sh`

 ### Scenario 2
+In Scenario 2 Fortigates are deployed and run natively inside Azure vWAN HUB in Active/Active Cluster.
+With this integration, you can use a Managed Application to deploy FortiGate-VM into the Azure Virtual WAN hub, where the FortiGate will be deployed and configured automatically to peer via BGP with the Virtual WAN hub router, extending next-generation firewall and secure SD-WAN capabilities to the cloud.
+To further simplify the process, FortiGate-VM can be deployed directly from Azure Marketplace, or can be deployed from the virtual hub via the Azure portal.
+You can use the one-touch configurations from the Azure Virtual WAN portal to enable security policies and routing for North-South, East-West traffic, and internet-bound traffic.
+This allows them to apply FortiGate-VM’s extensive security services including IPS, application control, and SSL, as well as SD-WAN services such as application steering, to Virtual WAN traffic.
+The solution is scalable, load balanced and configured for active-active highly resilient deployments.

+### Scenario 2